KIT-MRT/arbitration_graphs/docs/tasks/4_nested_arbitrators.md

 ## Context

-We have now implemented a few behavior components and integrated them into the arbitration graph.
+We have now implemented a behavior component and integrated it into the arbitration graph.
 So far, all behavior components are children of the root arbitrator.

 Let's make things a bit more interesting by adding a long-term behavior component that's also about eating dots.